o0ragman0o/SandalStraps/README.md

 `registrar` and UI components:

 * `<ContractName>(address _creator, bytes32 _regName, address _owner)` - The compliant constructor
-* `address owner` - An addressed used for permissioned action upon the contract
+* `address owner` - An address used for owner permissioned actions upon the contract
 * `bytes32 regName` - A name by which a contract is read by a `Registrar` contract
 * `bytes32 resource` - A datum which can be interpreted to discover additional resources pertaining to the contract
 * `changeOwner(address _addr)` - A function by which contract ownership transfer is initited